scribeGriff/Having-Fun-with-Dart/README.md

 # A Tabbed Panel Feed Reader in Dart #

-Compliant with Dart Editor build 12440
+Compliant with Dart Editor build 17463 (M3)
-4:47 PM Saturday, September 22, 2012
+3:40 PM Wednesday, January 23, 2013
 Blog entry at [scribeGriff.com/studios](http://www.greatandlittle.com/studios/index.php?post/2012/02/21/Having-Fun-with-Dart-AJAX-and-JSON)
-Comments: pre-M1 and XHR changes.
+Comments: M3 revision.
 Tags: Dart, JSON, AJAX, CORS, XHR, XHR2

 ----------

 ## Revision History ##

 **1.)
+23 Jan 2013:** Includes M2 fixes such as addHtml becoming appendHtml.
+Biggest change is import of dart:json library:

+    import 'dart:json';

+is now:

+    import 'dart:json' as JSON;

+This is because both parse and stringify are now top level functions.
+By importing the library as JSON, we can keep the syntax as:

+    JSON.parse(response);

+**2.)
 22 Sept 2012:** XMLHttpRequest is now HttpRequest in Dart.
 Replaced instances of

     new XMLHttpRequest.get(_feedURL, (jsonRequest)...